Automating PDF-to-E-Invoice Conversion at Scale via API

 - Retrieve the validated XRechnung, ZUGFeRD, or UBL XML output.

-## Asynchronous polling and webhooks
+## Asynchronous status polling

 ## Best practices for scale